The eSignature Package Wizard guides you through the process of obtaining electronic signatures using a three-step process:

 If you are running the eSignature Package Wizard after running the Document Package Wizard, the Document Selection section is not present.

-5. In the Role Selection section, enter the email address for the first signatory in the Email field, and then enter their first and last names.
+4. In the Role Selection section, enter the email address for the first signatory in the Email field, and then enter their first and last names if the fields do not auto-populate.
 Leave the selection in the Action list set to Sign since this is the action that a signatory must perform in the electronic signing ceremony.

 7. (Optional) In the Additional Administrator Selection section, click to display the Address Book and select other Administrators for the electronic signing process.